leonemma/NBA-stats-1996-2021/README.md

 - Bruce Bowen is the most impactful player in the NBA in the last 25 years.
 - Six players of this list were/are all star class.
 - Joel Embiid is 4th in NBA Best Scoring season list (2022) and the most dominant NBA player in the last 25 years.
-He is also top 20 in the most impactful player with 8.05 net rating.
+He is also top 20 in the most impactful players list averaging 8.05 net rating.

 !['ImpactfulPlayers'](/plots/16plot.png)